-This calculus-based course provides an introduction to various electricity and magnetism phenomena with emphasis on mastering the physics concepts required by students in engineering programs.
-We will cover the electric and magnetic potential energy, electric and magnetic forces and potentials, magnets, electromagnetic induction, as well as electromagnetic waves.
+This calculus-based course provides an introduction to various electricity and magnetism phenomena with emphasis on mastering the physics concepts required by students in the engineering programs.
+We will cover the electric and magnetic potential energy, electric and magnetic fields, forces and potentials, magnets, electromagnetic induction, electric circuits and electromagnetic waves.
 References to many applications and real-world examples will be used frequently.
-The associated laboratory and tutorial sessions alternate each week, and provide an essential complement to the lecture recordings, slides and discussions.
+The associated laboratory and tutorial sessions alternate each week, and provide an essential complement to the lectures.
 Student evaluations will be based on labs, tutorials and quizzes, in addition to a final exam which is formally scheduled.
-You are required to obtain a satisfactory grade in the laboratory component as well as overall to pass this course.
+Students are required to obtain a satisfactory grade in the laboratory component as well as overall to pass this course.